 What About Electronic Health Records, the Patient Portal, and ChARM EHR?

-ChARM is fully HIPAA compliant, easy to use, and everything on your portals is available to you at any time.
-Over the past two years, Charm EHR has lived up to my expectations and has made things work smoothly and securely for my patients and me.
-I am sure you will find the ChARM Patient Portal easy to navigate and user friendly.
+ChARM is fully HIPAA compliant, secure, easy to use, and everything on your portal is available to you at any time.
+Since we adopted it over two years ago, Charm EHR has fully lived up to my expectations and has made things work smoothly and securely for my patients and me.
+I am sure you will find the ChARM Patient Portal easy to navigate and user-friendly.
 If you have questions, please e-mail or call my office (206-760-9266) and my staff will help you.

 How do I login to my Patient Portal and What if I forget my login password?